 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Harrisburg has relatively fewer families with younger children, and/or college students.
 Combined, this makes Harrisburg a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Harrisburg citizens is very high relative to the national average among all cities (21.84%): 34.92% of adults in Harrisburg have a bachelor's degree or even advanced degree.
+The citizens of Harrisburg are very well educated compared to the average community in the nation: 34.92% of adults in Harrisburg have a bachelor's degree or even advanced degree.

 The per capita income in Harrisburg in 2022 was $37,863, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $151,452 for a family of four.